Table of Contents Show

 Blue Ridge Reservoir Camping

 The best time of year to experience Blue Ridge Reservoir camping are the summer months.
 The water is usually warm enough to enjoy from May through September.
+Additionally, to avoid low water levels, be sure to check the website before booking.

 There aren’t many campgrounds right on the reservoir, but there are many nearby.
 This unique area offers lots of dispersed camping opportunities.
 You shouldn’t expect lots of amenities or great cell service, however.